State University of New York Logo

 Angie Chung, Professor, Sociology, University at Albany

 The rise of artificial intelligence (AI) and other forms of technology has had a transformative effect on the political landscape and civic engagement in the U.S. and abroad.
-With an eye toward the upcoming 2024 U.S. elections, the panelists and discussion will draw on different disciplinary perspectives to explore how technology has and can continue to be used to enhance or undermine democratic processes by disseminating truth and (mis)information, shaping voter behavior, guiding electoral strategies and policy-making, and promoting civic activities.
-The session will begin with a workshop on using AI, followed by a panel discussion, which will consider the opportunities and risks presented by AI in the context of contemporary politics and civic life.
+With an eye toward the 2024 U.S. elections, this panel will draw on different disciplinary perspectives to explore how technology influences democratic processes by disseminating truth and (mis)information, shaping voter behavior, guiding electoral strategies, and promoting civic activities.
+Responding to these concerns, scholars and practitioners will discuss inclusive AI initiatives that aim to address potential harms to marginalized communities.
+The session will begin with a panel discussion, which will consider the opportunities and risks presented by AI in the context of contemporary politics and civic life.
+The session will conclude with a workshop on AI and an “AI for Action” Challenge calling for student and team submissions due November 8th.

 Speakers: